Shakir1121/Ai-Video-Assistant-Using-LangChain/README.md

-# AI Video Intelligence System
+# AI Video Assistant Using LangChain

 An AI-powered video analysis system that transcribes, summarizes, and extracts insights from videos.
 Supports both YouTube URLs and local file uploads.